Content Marketing 11 min read

 Remember high school essays?
 We would be tasked to write about a topic with a specific minimum word or page count, then we’d try every trick in the book to stretch our ideas out to meet that quota.
 I remember using bigger fonts to cover more pages and feeling somewhat relieved to have since meet other people who did the same.

 It seems we were trained to write until we meet the minimum word count, not when we’ve said what we need to say.
 Even today, having written marketing content, I still lapse into that mindset.
 It doesn’t matter what kind of content–over and over, I’ve learned that writing long does not get me read.
 In an industry where being seen is everything, that’s bad.
-In Propelrr, we invest a lot of content development effort into making sure the brands we handle tell crystal-clear stories.
+As a content marketing agency, we invest a lot of effort into making sure the brands we handle tell crystal-clear stories.
 More importantly, they have to be interesting stories to our brands’ target audiences.

 Fact is, interest wanes the longer any piece of content goes, generally speaking.
 Regardless of age, readers prefer to consume articles with 300 words or less.
 I’m, of course, hoping that you’re willing to invest a bit more commitment to learning this stuff, so this article will run a bit longer than that.